Apinayé language: Codas

 All consonants other than //ŋ, ʔ// are permitted in the coda.
 The possible syllable types are identical to what we find in Mebengokre, except for those in which there are //ʔ//-initial complex onsets.

 Morphology

-Christiane Cunha de Oliveira wrote her PhD dissertation on the language of Apinayé (2005).
-She covers a wide range of morphological topics, which include lexical categories such as nouns, verbs, and postpositions.
-In the ‘nouns’ section, Oliveira discusses compound nouns and derived nouns in the Apinayé language.
+Lexical categories include nouns, verbs, and postpositions.
 Inflection occurs on verbs, in accordance with person, constituency and nonfiniteness.
 Postpositions inflect for person, if there is a lack of an overt dependent noun phrase.

 Pronouns

 In Apinayé, there are personal pronouns for the first, second and third persons; which generally occupy the second position in a main clause.
 The first person pronoun “includes the hortative and plural inclusive distinctions”; other clitics are used to differentiate number distinctions.
 Pronouns occur in the realis and the irrealis modes: